ArdentLabs/bootcamp-fall-2017/week2/README.md

 };
 ```

-We've created a function that takes 3 parameters: `a`, `b`, and `operation`
+We've created a function that takes 3 parameters: a variable `a`, a
-which we expect to be a function.
-We return the result of calling the
+variable `b`, and an `operation` which we expect to be a function.
+We return the result of calling the `operation` function with the
-`operation` function with the parameters `a` and `b`.
+parameters `a` and `b`.

-Confused?
-Don't be.
-Let's see how this would be used.
+Let's use the `execute` function to call our previous function, `add`,
+with the same parameters:

 ```js
 > execute(3, 5, add)
 8
 ```

-Just like before, we're passing two numbers.
-But this time, we're also passing
+Just like before, we're passing in two numbers, but this time we're also passing
-the function we made earlier, `add`.
+in the `add` function we made earlier.
 When the `execute` function runs, it will
 run `add` with `3` and `5` as parameters.

 Let's break it down even further.